* Investors bid for twice the amount at German auction

 Germany sold over 4 billion euros of a new two-year bond, with demand from investors double that amount despite the average yield and the coupon both being zero.

-"We've seen really bad growth numbers and these translate into deflation fears, which in turn fuel QE expectations," said Felix Herrmann, a market strategist at DZ Bank, adding that geopolitical risks also supported demand at the German auction.
+“We’ve seen really bad growth numbers and these translate into deflation fears, which in turn fuel QE expectations,” DZ Bank market strategist Felix Herrmann said, noting that risks around wars in Iraq, Ukraine and Gaza also supported demand at the German auction.

 “All that argues for lower German yields for shorter and medium term maturities.
 There are few, if any, reasons for Bund yields to rise.”